deepansh90/deepansh90.github.io/DESIGN-DOC.md

 #Design Documentation

-Parity is a number puzzles game written in JavaScript.
+Equalize is a number puzzles game written in JavaScript.
 This document is to provide the technical documentation for how each of it's components can interact with each other

 ##Core(core.js)
 This game is run by a core engine which contains the mediator and potentially some subscriptions to other components